Laws of rugby union

 The laws of Rugby Union are defined by World Rugby (originally the International Rugby Football Board, and later International Rugby Board) and dictate how the game should be played.
 They are enforced by a referee, generally with the help of two assistant referees.

 When playing a game of Rugby Union the overall objective is to score more points than the opposition through tries and goals.
 A try worth five points is scored when a team grounds the ball in the opposition's in-goal.
 A conversion (kick at a goal) is then attempted by either place- or drop-kicking the ball between the H-shaped goal posts and above the crossbar.
 If successful this is worth two extra points.

 Penalties are awarded for major infringements such as offside or foul play and the team that is awarded them can choose to take a shot at goal in an attempt to score three points.
 They can also use the penalty to kick for territory or tap the ball and continue running it.
 Three points are awarded if a team member drop kicks a goal during general play.

-The game of Rugby evolved (initially at Rugby School) from early association football, with the rules of play being agreed upon before the start of each match.
-Rugby clubs broke away from The Football Association after they left out rules for "running with the ball" and "hacking" when framing their universal code in 1863.
-The first rugby laws were standardised in 1870 and the International Rugby Football Board (later named the IRB) was formed in 1886.
+The game of Rugby evolved at Rugby School from early folk football, with the rules of play being agreed upon before the start of each match.
+Some Rugby clubs were also early members of The Football Association, leaving after they left out rules for "running with the ball" and "hacking" when framing their code in 1863.
+The rugby laws were standardised in 1870 and the International Rugby Football Board (now World Rugby) was formed in 1886.
 In 1930 the IRFB was made responsible for developing any new laws.
 These laws have changed over time.
 The point value for scoring tries has increased from zero to five, penalties were initially worth just two points and drop goals four.
 The ball has changed too, going from a pig's bladder to a rubber bladder in first a leather and nowadays, a plastic case, and becoming more oval in shape.
 Player numbers were initially 20 each side, but reduced to 15 in 1877.
-The laws were still being tweaked in the early twenty-first century, with some of the biggest changes being introduced in 2009.
+The laws are always being tweaked in the early twenty-first century, with some of the biggest changes being introduced in 2009.